flojoy-ai/studio/CONTRIBUTING.md

 ### How to create a custom node
 1.  **Node Function** - A python function for the node.
 Create a new script file and place it in right category folder in `/PYTHON/FUNCTIONS/`  directory.
 The script file name should be the node name in uppercase.
-    import `@flojoy` decorator and `DataContainer` class from `joyflo` package :
+    import `@flojoy` decorator and `DataContainer` class from `flojoy` package :

     ```bash
-        from joyflo import flojoy, DataContainer
+        from flojoy import flojoy, DataContainer
     ```
     Decorate your function with `@flojoy` like below:
     ```bash